stanislaw/SoftwareDesignHeuristics/README.md

 ## Testing

+### Write Tests, Even Bad Ones

-- If you do not write tests you will never learn how to write them, it is better to write bad tests then not to write any.
+If you do not write tests, you will never learn how to write them.
+It's better to write bad tests than to write none at all.

+### TDD as a Toolbox

-- Ability to do TDD is not about black and white: “can or can not”, it is about having 1001 things in your toolbox: techniques, patterns, tricks and hacks - when you have enough of them you can test almost everything in a reasonable amount of time.
+The ability to do Test-Driven Development (TDD) is not a binary "can or cannot" skill.
+It’s about having a wide range of techniques, patterns, tricks, and hacks in your toolbox.
+When you have enough of them, you can test almost anything in a reasonable amount of time.

-- “Legacy code is a code without tests” (“Working effectively with Legacy Code” by Michael Feathers).
+### Legacy Code is Code Without Tests

+As Michael Feathers puts it in Working Effectively with Legacy Code, "Legacy code is code without tests."

+### Testing as a Way to Manage Complexity

-- On top of being useful for Quality, Testing is an important prerequisite for Simulations which are essential for complexity management: if I can test, read simulate, every aspect of my program, this means that I can still manage its complexity and vice versa - if my app has blind-spots: areas that are hard or impossible to test, I don't have any control over those areas and have to resort to testing of my app in the wild, outsourcing the quality of my app to the real users.
+In addition to ensuring quality, testing is essential for simulations that help manage complexity.
+If I can test and simulate every aspect of my program, I can effectively manage its complexity.
+However, if there are blind spots—areas that are difficult or impossible to test – I lose control over those areas and must rely on real users to test in the wild.

+### Test It to Engineer It

-- “If you can't measure it then it can't be called engineering” (taken from “Object-Oriented Software Engineering: A Use Case Driven Approach” by Ivar Jacobson).
-We of course also read “measure” as “test” which is another way of measurement.
+"If you can't measure it, then it can't be called engineering" (Ivar Jacobson, Object-Oriented Software Engineering: A Use Case Driven Approach).
+We can interpret "measure" as "test," with testing serving as both a form of measurement and a core part of engineering.

+### Improve Testability

-- Ideally, we should be able to test everything.
-If something is hard to test, it usually means our code quality or the corresponding toolset and testing infrastructure are not yet where they need to be.
-However, with effort, we can improve them and get there.
-If you're unsure how to test something properly, start with the simplest, "ugliest" approach: stub everything in a basic way, stub the network in a simple manner, assert what you need to assert, and only then iterate on refactoring both the test and the system under test (SUT).
+Ideally, everything should be testable.
+If something is difficult to test, it often signals a need to improve code quality, toolset, or testing infrastructure.
+With effort, these can be enhanced.
+If unsure how to test something, start with a simple approach: stub everything, simplify the network, assert what’s necessary, then iterate on refining both the test and the system under test (SUT).

 ## Distribution